damlakara5/home-away/README.md

 - Clerk handles user registration, login, and secure session management.
 - Admin routes are protected via middleware and environment-based user IDs.

-### 💳 Stripe Integration
+### 💳 Stripe Embedded Checkout
+- Users are redirected to a dedicated `/checkout` route that leverages Stripe's **Embedded Checkout** for a smooth booking experience.
+- A unique booking is created first and any unpaid bookings are cleaned up.
-- Embedded Stripe Checkout for smooth payment flow.
+- Stripe session metadata is used to associate payment confirmations with bookings.
-- Each booking creates a new checkout session and updates payment status on confirmation.
+- Booking status is marked as paid (`paymentStatus = true`) upon successful Stripe confirmation.
+- Failed or unpaid bookings are filtered from all listings, stats, and reservation tables.

 ### 📊 Analytics & Admin
 - Admin dashboard shows monthly booking trends and system-wide metrics (users, listings, bookings).